Site icon Legal Cheek

 New research reveals that over 40% of lawyers now use artificial intelligence (AI) in their daily work, citing the ability to complete tasks faster as the main benefit.

-A survey of more than 800 UK legal professionals at law firms and in-house legal teams found that 41% planned to use AI for work “in the near future”, up from 28% the previous year.
+A survey of more than 800 UK legal professionals at law firms and in-house legal teams found that a further 41% planned to use AI for work “in the near future”, up from 28% the previous year.
 Meanwhile, only 15% of respondents have no plans to adopt AI, a significant drop from 61% the previous year.

 In other findings from the research conducted by LexisNexis, 71% of lawyers cited faster delivery of legal work as a key benefit, followed by improved client service (54%) and gaining a competitive advantage (53%).